 Her research is at the intersection of comparative political economy and party politics.
-Current research projects are concerned with the economic, political and strategic determinants of unpopular reforms in particular austerity and the political costs of austerity for parties in and out of government.
-A second pillar of her research focuses on intra-coalition policy-making dynamics and the attribution of responsibility within coalition governments.
+Evelyne has written on the economic, political and strategic determinants of unpopular reforms, in particular austerity.
+Recent contributions (published in the British Journal of Political Science) focus on citizen’s assessment of austerity measures and the implications of austerity for mainstream political parties and party landscapes more generally.
+Together with researchers from the Inter-american Development Bank, she works on a series of papers exploring how Latin American governments can design fiscal adjustments that are a) sustainable, and b) minimize political disruptions.
+A separate but closely related strand of her research focuses on intra-coalition policy-making dynamics and the attribution of responsibility within coalition governments.

-Her work has appeared in the British Journal of Political Science, the European Journal of Political Research, the Journal of Public Policy, and the Journal of Legislative Studies among others.
-Her book on `The Clientelistic Turn in Welfare State Policy-Making' has been published with the ECPR Press.
+Her work has appeared in the British Journal of Political Science, the European Journal of Political Research, Socio-Economic Review, the Journal of Public Policy, and the Journal of Legislative Studies, among others.
+Her book on `The Clientelistic Turn in Welfare State Policy-Making' (2018) has been published with the ECPR Press.

 At DPP, Evelyne teaches courses related to public policy, policy analysis, party politics, and social policy-making for the different MA programs and the Doctoral School.
 She involved in the supervision of PhD Students from both, the Public Policy and the Political Economy track and is interested in projects that focus on the political underpinnings of policy-making in a broad sense.